-- Wander through Røros and check out the town's famous wooden houses
+- Wander (or sled) through Røros and check out the town's famous wooden houses

-- Stay overnight in a lavvu tent and learn about local Sami culture
+- Stay overnight in a local farm and learn about fishing, trapping, and dogsledding

-- Drive from the Lofoten Islands to the remote Vesterålen archipelago
+- Take a scenic drive from the Lofoten Islands to the remote Vesterålen archipelago

 Day 1: Arrive in Oslo